Grave Pilgrimage Prayers, Laws, and Manners Complete with Procedures

 Finally, visiting the graves can be closed by reciting the funeral prayer when you are about to make a pilgrimage.
 The following is a funeral prayer that you need to read when visiting the graves, namely:

-See also difference between iot and m2m
+See also difference between animation and transition

 “Allahummaghfìrlahu war hamhu wa ‘aafìhìì wa’fu anhu, wa akrìm nuzuulahu wawassì’ madholahu, waghsìlhu bìl maa’ì watssaljì walbaradì, wa naqqìhì, mìnaddzzunubì wal khathaya kamaa yunaqqas saubul abyadhu mìnad.”